cooperaj/wow-armory-character/readme.txt

 = Available Filters =

+For more capable/adventurous developers there are a number of hooks that allow you to change the way the plugin functions without altering it's code.
+This means you get to upgrade in the future without worrying about breaking any changes you may have made.

+**wow-armory-character-template**
-* **wow-armory-character-template** - Allows you to specify an alternate template file to use to display your profile.
+Allows you to specify an alternate template file to use to display your profile.
 Defaults to `view-wow-armory-character.php`

+    function my_function_name($file_path) {
+      return "THE_PATH_TO_YOUR_TEMPLATE_FILE";
+    }
+    add_filter('wow-armory-character-template','my_function_name');

+**wow-armory-character-display**
-* **wow-armory-character-display** - Your profile once the template has been processed.
+Your profile once the template has been processed.
 It may be quicker to alter the display at runtime rather than duplicate the template when making only minor changes.
+As well as the output that will be displayed the Character data as retireved from the Community API is also passed.
+This should allow you to make any changes you need.

+    function my_function_name($output, $character_data) {
+      // Do something to the $output, perhaps using the $character_data return $output;
+    }
+    add_filter('wow-armory-character-display','my_function_name');

 == Frequently Asked Questions ==